Table of Contents Search for printer HOME

 Aerosols: Volcanoes, Dust, Clouds and Climate

 Haze from small particles surely affected climate, but how?
 Old speculations about the effects of smoke from volcanoes were brought to mind in the 1960s, when urban smog became a major research topic.
 Some tentative evidence suggested that aerosols emitted by human industry and agriculture could change the weather.
 A few scientists exclaimed that smoke and dust from human activities would cause a dangerous global cooling.
 Or would pollution warm the atmosphere?
 Theory and data were too feeble to answer the question, and few people even tried to address it.
 Among these few, the uncertainties fueled vigorous debates, in particular over how adding aerosols might change the planet's cloud cover.
 Starting in the late 1970s, powerful computers got to work on the ferociously complex calculations, helped by data from volcanic eruptions.
 By the 1990s it was clear that overall, human production of aerosols was cooling the atmosphere.
-Pollution was significantly delaying, and masking, the coming of greenhouse effect warming. ch
+But there were so many difficulties in both theory and data that aerosol effects were persistently the largest source of uncertainty in estimates of future warming.
+It was clear, however, that pollution was significantly delaying, and masking, the coming of greenhouse effect warming, and that restricting pollution would accelerate the warming.ch

 In 1783 a volcanic fissure in Iceland erupted with enormous force, pouring out cubic kilometers of lava.
 Layers of poisonous ash snowed down upon the island.
 The grass died; three-quarters of the livestock starved to death, followed by a quarter of the people.
 A peculiar haze shadowed western Europe for months.
 Benjamin Franklin, visiting France, noticed the unusual cold that summer and speculated that it might have been caused by the volcanic "fog" that visibly dimmed the sunlight.(1) - LINKS -